Pelvic inflammatory disease

 Key points about pelvic inflammatory disease

-• Pelvic inflammatory disease (PID) is an infection of the female upper reproductive organs in the pelvis.
+• Pelvic inflammatory disease (PID) is an infection of the female upper reproductive organs in your pelvis.

-• A sexually transmitted infection (STI) is the most common cause, but other bacteria from your vagina or nearby organs can also cause PID.
+• It’s most commonly caused by a sexually transmitted infection (STI), but other bacteria from your vagina or nearby organs can also cause PID.

-• PID is treated with a combination of antibiotics and it's important you complete the course of treatment.
+• PID is treated with antibiotics and it's important that you complete the full course of treatment.

 Confident woman wearing glasses with arms crossed